-33 Homage to a Difficult Land: An African Scientist Returns Home story and photos by Peter Chilson field notes by Nathan Mauger • illustration by David Wheeler A traveler explores rumors of genuine "evildoers."
+33 Homage to a Difficult Land: An African Scientist Returns Home story and photos by Peter Chilson field notes 40 Halloween in Iraq by Nathan Mauger • illustration by David Wheeler A traveler explores rumors of genuine "evildoers."

 Beset by a relentless drought, the Sahel seems in unstoppable ecological decline.
 But Oumar Badini will not give up.
 There must be some way to help Mali farmers reclaim the land.